agnesoft/adev/projects/atest/README.md

 ```
 auto toFail() -> void
-auto toFail(const T &actual) -> void
 ```

 Optionally modifies the expectation to reverse the result.
 If the expectation passes it will be converted into an error.
 Conversely if the expectation fails it will be considered a success.
 No additional output will be printed regarding the failure.
 It is primarily useful for testing negative scenarios.

-The second overload can additionally validate the failure against an arbitrary value by stringifying it and comparing it to the `actual` field of the failure (see [toMatch()](#tomatch) for details regarding matchers).
+Note that `toFail()` will still fail on unexpected exceptions (except when reversing `toThrow()`).

 Example:

 ```
 expect(1).toBe(2).toFail(); //passes despite failing
-expect(1).toBe(2).toFail(1); //validates the failure against value "1"
-expect(1).toBe(2).toFail(3); //still fails because failure was not successfully validated
 ```

 ### Test Runner